brechtvdv/Article-Open-Traffic-Lights/content/implementation.md

 </figcaption>
 </figure>

 According to the driving direction of the road user, the lane _otl:Lane_ that goes towards the conflict area of the intersection is described with a _otl:departureLane_, mutatis mutandis for the _otl:arrivalLane_.
-If a road user can manoevre from a departure lane towards an arrival lane, than this is called a _otl:Connection_.
+If a road user can maneuver from a departure lane towards an arrival lane, than this is called a _otl:Connection_.

 A connection is possible according to the _otl:SignalState_ of the traffic light.
 Instead of referring to a traffic light, the SPAT profile coins the term _otl:SignalGroup_ for the collection of traffic lights that continuously share a signal state.
-The latter is characterized with following relations:
+The latter is characterized by the following relations:

-* **otl:signalPhase**: points to a [SKOS concept](http://www.w3.org/2004/02/skos/core#Concept
-) that represents the signal phase.
-This concept represents a color (green, orange pinking etc.).
+* **otl:signalPhase**: points to a [SKOS concept](http://www.w3.org/2004/02/skos/core#Concept) that represents the signal phase.
+This concept represents a color (green, orange flashing, etc.).
 * **otl:minEndTime**: the earliest time that the signal phase will change.
 * **otl:maxEndTime**: the maximum time that the signal group will remain in this signal phase.

-In the SPAT profile, the signal phase is described using a text field, e.g. 'protected-Movement-Allowed', which means that a road user can safely cross the intersection ('green light').
+In the SPAT profile, the signal phase is described using a text field, e.g. “protected-Movement-Allowed”, which means that a road user can safely cross the intersection (a green light).
 To allow semantic interoperability with foreign countries, we made a taxonomy of possible signal phases which can be dereferenced by HTTP clients.
 The taxonomy is publicly available at [https://w3id.org/opentrafficlights/thesauri/signalphase](https://w3id.org/opentrafficlights/thesauri/signalphase) under an Open license.

-In next section, we will describe a Web Application Programming Interface ([API](https://en.wikipedia.org/wiki/Application_programming_interface)) specification to publish traffic light observations for Open Data re-use.
+In next section, we will describe a Web Application Programming Interface specification to publish traffic light observations for Open Data re-use.

 ### Specification
 {:#specification}

 The specification contains three aspects:

-* how every traffic light observation should be described,
+* how every traffic light observation must be described,
-* how the server interface should expose the live observations,
+* how the server interface exposes the live observations,
-* how historical observations should be published
+* how historical observations must be published

 Every observation _must_ be defined using [instantaneous graphs (iGraphs) and stream graphs (sGraphs)](cite:cites barbieri2010proposal).
 The iGraph contains the observated content, in this case the signal phase and timing of signal group(s).
 The sGraph describes metadata about the observation: when the observation is generated. [](#example-observation) shows as example the signal phase and timing observed at 2018-10-31T14:58:23.205Z for signal group *https://opentrafficlights.org/id/signalgroup/K648/6*.